 Verónica Cadavid González

 Verónica is a Legal Advocacy Advisor at The Advocates for Human Rights.
-Verónica leads the legal advocacy at the United Nations and regional human rights systems on civic space and gender-based violence and discrimination, in collaboration with a network of global human rights defenders.
-As a Legal Advocacy Advisor, she also advises the collaboration with individuals with lived experience expertise and human rights defenders in the diaspora from a movement lawyering and legal empowering approaches.
-Verónica is also one of the Advocates’ experts on sex trafficking and exploitation.
-In the last two years, I have submitted more than 40 submissions and reports to the United Nations and other stakeholders with first-hand information and direct input from impacted individuals and local partners.
+Verónica leads the research and advocacy at the United Nations and regional human rights systems on violence against women, in partnership with a network of global human rights defenders.
+As a Legal Advocacy Advisor, she also advises on the collaboration with individuals with lived experience expertise and human rights defenders in the diaspora.
+Verónica is also one of the Advocates' experts on sex trafficking and exploitation prevention and protection.
+In the last two years, she submitted more than 40 submissions and reports to the United Nations and other stakeholders with first-hand information and direct input from impacted individuals and partners.
+Verónica is a human rights attorney and practitioner with a decade of experience working in nonprofits, the private sector, academy, and international governmental organizations.
+Verónica's expertise combines a deep understanding of international law, research, policy advocacy, and community engagement.
+She specializes in integrating human rights principles into law and policy development, with extensive thematic expertise in violence against women, economic, social, and cultural rights, as well as the rights of people in rural areas.
+Verónica is an Attorney from the Universidad Pontificia Bolivariana (Colombia) and has Master of Human Rights from the University of Minnesota Humphrey School of Public Affairs.

 Academic Publications